Diffractive Optical Elements

-Diffractive optical elements have the advantage of enhancing the value of laser systems.
-They have many functions and are useful for many types of applications.
+Diffractive optics has the advantage of enhancing the value of laser systems.
+The technology has many functions and is useful for many types of applications.

 You can read more about optical applications here.

-Image: A cross-section of replication in polymer (device) with steep side walls, sharp corners and low roughness.
-The image is duplicated to cover the page.
+A cross-section of replication in polymer (device) with steep side walls, sharp corners, and low roughness.

 Diffractive optics with a given function follows the same principles as a diffractive grating with a repetitive pattern of two or more levels, formed on the surface of a substrate – typically etched into the surface of a hard substrate or replicated in a polymer on the surface of a substrate or made purely in polymer.
 The depth of the pattern is in the order of the wavelength of the light, specific to the application, adjusted to the refractive index of the material of the DOE.

-Nowadays, with the aid of high accuracy advanced micro and nano-lithography fabrication techniques, diffractive optics can be engineered with feature sizes ranging from few hundreds of nanometers.
+Nowadays, with the aid of high accuracy advanced micro and nanolithography fabrication techniques, diffractive optics can be engineered with feature sizes ranging from a few hundred nanometers.